shayshani/Fine-Tuning-MusicGen/README.md

 # Fine-Tuning MusicGen
 The repository offers training code to fine-tune [MusicGen](https://github.com/facebookresearch/audiocraft/blob/main/docs/MUSICGEN.md), a controllable text-to-music model created by Meta.
 MusicGen is a single stage auto-regressive Transformer model trained over a 32kHz Encodec tokenizer with 4 codebooks sampled at 50 Hz.

 The target of this repo is to let people genrate a unique niche of music wether it's a special genre or an artist, or more specifically, to make MusicGen learn a new type of music i.e. add the abillity to generate a new type of music without "forgetting" to make other genres.
-In order to achieve this goal, we apply a method called [Dreambooth](https://arxiv.org/pdf/2208.12242), a method that is initially intended for text-to-image diffusion models, but we implemented it on our model.
-You can read more about it in our paper: ________________
+In order to achieve this goal, we take inspiration from [Dreambooth](https://arxiv.org/pdf/2208.12242).
+Originally, Dreambooth is a method to generate images of personal objects in text-to-image models.
+The method suggests training the model on examples of the personal object alongside similar examples of the pre-trained model.
+We adapt and augment this method for text-to-audio by adding additional examples that are not similar, enforcing flexibility of the fine-tuned result.
+For a review of our method please refer to [our summary of it](https://www.overleaf.com/read/txfjhjpnszcm#cf9b9c)

 We have made a notebook that is ready to run on [Google Colab](https://colab.research.google.com/drive/1ZkRV4hJoPn0aVzlsIFL73QCFiCgav999?usp=sharing).
 Note that in order to run it there you'll need to use the A100 or the L4(with extra GPU RAM) because of the need for quite a large amount of RAM.